How to Use This Calculator

 Normalized Weight (wX) = Raw Weight (wX) / (wA + wB + wC)

-Note: This simplified risk calculation assumes zero correlation between assets for illustrative purposes, which is rarely true in reality but highlights the concept of weighted individual risks.
+Note: This simplified risk calculation assumes zero correlation between assets, which highlights the concept of diversification but understates risk when assets are positively correlated.

 Expert Interpretation of Portfolio Metrics